Roast Chicken Recipe

-Heston Blumenthal's ultimate roast chicken recipe from How to Cook Like Heston, made extra juicy by brining the bird the day before
+Heston's ultimate chicken is made extra juicy by brining the bird the day before

 Heston: "A firm family favourite made extra juicy by brining the chicken before roasting it then cooking it for a long time at a gentle temperature.
 Brining is a fantastic technique for keeping moisture in food and it is incredibly simple to do.
 It involves a little forethought but minimum effort and it will guarantee a juicy and succulent bird every time."